Areas of study and competencies

-In the Bachelor's program in Business Information Systems at OST, you will develop competencies in the five learning areas that go beyond specialist knowledge.
-As a successful manager, you not only need to be professionally convincing, but also methodically fit, able to work in a team and know your strengths and weaknesses.
-In this way, skills such as critical self-reflection, competent conversational skills and the ability to work in a team are fostered.
-Combined with relevant specialist content, this makes the Business Information Systems degree unique.
+The Bachelor’s in Business Information Technology enables you to develop competencies in five areas of study that go beyond specialist knowledge.
+Successful managers need to be not only professionally convincing, but also methodologically fit; they must be able to work in a team and know their strengths and weaknesses.
+We therefore promote skills such as critical self-reflection, competent conversational skills and the ability to work in a team.
+Combined with relevant specialist content, this makes the Business Information Technology degree at OST unique.

-- Business information systems in the narrower sense
+- Business Information Technology in the narrower sense

 - Culture, society, languages, mathematics and statistics